johnpapa/vscode-peacock/README.md

 ### Lighten and Darken

 You may like a color but want to lighten or darken it.
 You can do this through the corresponding [commands](#Commands).
-When you choose one of these commands the current color will be lightened or darkened by the percentage that is in the `lightenDarkenPercentage` setting.
+When you choose one of these commands the current color will be lightened or darkened by the percentage that is in the `darkenLightenPercentage` setting.
 You may change this setting to be a value between 1 and 10 percent.

 There are key bindings for the ligthen command `alt+cmd+=` and for darken command `alt+cmd+-`, to make it easier to adjust the colors.